sous-chefs/elasticsearch/README.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable the _Amazon_ AWS related features, include the `elasticsearch::aws` recipe.
-You will need to configure the AWS credentials, bucket names, etc.
+You will need to configure the AWS credentials.

 You may do that in the node configuration (with `knife node edit MYNODE` or in the _Chef Server_ console),
 but it is arguably more convenient to store the information in an "elasticsearch" _data bag_: